 My husband and I moved to Bordeaux, France for just over a year, with our two young daughters.
 We were naive.
 We thought we spoke French, we had taken French for years in school, but we soon discovered we were actually speaking at the level of a three year old child!
 We were both educated, and had been raised in respectable families in our native land.
 But none of that mattered in this foreign country.
-A truly humbling experience that any refugee must encounter when leaving their homeland.
-It shed a whole new light on humanity and society.
+It was a truly humbling and eye opening experience.

 After discovering a huge stack of newspapers in our otherwise barren apartment, I began the process of creating the black and white striped Sticks.
 I wanted to create something out of nothing.
 I had no art supplies with me and was eager for the challenge of working with whatever happened to present itself.
 In many ways this idea was also the basis of our experience as a family.